 Other than content streaming services, you can play a wide range of games supported on Android using the Mi Box S. This is one aspect that Android TV boxes beat the other competitors.
 With a Bluetooth keyboard or gamepad that connects to the Mi Box S, you can enjoy games on your big screen TV.

 The Google Chromecast is kind of an outlier in streaming devices.
 First, it doesn’t have a dedicated remote like other streaming devices.
 Also, it doesn’t have a user interface with all the streaming apps or channels or services.
 Instead, the Chromecast must be used in conjunction with your smartphone or tablet, or PC.
-It’s simply a way of casting or screen mirroring content from supported apps on your smartphone/PC to the TV.
+It’s simply a way of casting or screen mirroring content from supported apps on your smartphone/tablet/PC to the TV.

 Both Android and iOS devices are supported.
 Despite these constraints, Google’s streaming device is extremely popular having shipped over 30 million units since launch.
 I personally have one at home.